Join us this month to discuss how "Transforming Relationships Bring a Higher Love."

 Adoption Network Cleveland and Transracial Journeys are joining forces to hold a series of co-hosted monthly support groups for parents who have adopted children outside of their own race.
 This collaborative effort aims to provide an intentionally structured and supportive space where parents can hear from leaders with lived expertise and come together to share their experiences, challenges, and successes in raising transracially adopted persons.

 The support groups will be conducted virtually via Zoom, allowing participants from different geographical locations to connect and engage in meaningful discussions.
-The pilot sessions will take place from 7-8 pm EST, starting in October and running through December.
+The sessions will take place from 7-8 pm EST.

 Transracial Journeys (TRJ) brings expertise in facilitating conversations on transracial adoption and promoting cultural awareness and competence.
 With their experience in organizing support groups, creating original content, and hosting a yearly camp, TRJ centers on the best interests of transracially adopted persons to provide practical tools and post adoption support for parents of a different race than the Black and Brown children entrusted to them and fosters supportive relationships for transracially adopted persons of all ages.